-Increase support and resources for the REB to address resource and efficiency gaps to align REB capacity with the growing research enterprise at CHEO

-Improve REB and institutional accountability and effectiveness to be congruent with CHEO's Safety First philosophy
+Increase support and resources for the REB to address resource and efficiency gaps to align REB capacity with the growing research enterprise at CHEO Improve REB and institutional accountability and effectiveness to be congruent with CHEO's Safety First philosophy

-2022 GOVERNANCE AND OPERATIONAL OBJECTIVES

-- Develop resources and processes to facilitate the conduct of Indigenous health research in a culturally appropriate manner - Work with the CHEO RI to help develop a robust research ethics education and training program to support research teams to apply requirements in collaboration with the CHEO RI - Update institutional policies on the ethical conduct of research, Terms of Reference, and Standard Operating Procedures in collaboration with the CHEO RI - Bolster professional development opportunities for REB members to stay current with evolving research ethics standards and culture

-WHO WE ARE RESEARCH ETHICS BOARD
+Partner with external stakeholders to drive provincial and national projects forward, and position CHEO REB as a frontrunner in the Canadian research ethics community 2023 GOVERNANCE AND OPERATIONAL OBJECTIVES 1 Support the development of resources and processes to facilitate the conduct of Indigenous health research in a culturally appropriate manner and respect Indigenous data sovereignty 2 Develop a robust research ethics education and training program to support research teams to apply requirements in collaboration with the CHEO RI 3 Update institutional policies on the ethical conduct of research, Terms of Reference, and Standard Operating Procedures in collaboration with the CHEO RI 4 Bolster professional development opportunities for REB members to stay current with evolving research ethics standards and culture WHO WE ARE WHO WE ARE RESEARCH ETHICS BOARD

-Cécile Bensimon MA, PhD

-Cécile is Chair of the CHEO REB and Director of Ethics and Professional Affairs at the Canadian Medical Association.
+Cécile Bensimon MA, PhD Cécile is Chair of the CHEO REB and Director of Ethics and Professional Affairs at the Canadian Medical Association.
 She has acted as an ethics advisor on pandemic ethics, most recently on the Ontario COVID-19 Bioethics Table.
 She is a member of the CIHR Committee on Ethics and RCPSC Ethics Committee, and editor of the Canadian Journal of Bioethics.